RMPR/rmpr.github.io/_posts/2021-9-4-remote-work-cameroon.md

 computer science for the sake of doing it.
 Not because someone forced us or whatever.
 In short, geeks I guess.
 If you&rsquo;re like me the perspective of spam applying and writing corresponding CVs is not very appealing.
-So, if CS is just a mean to an end - not that there&rsquo;s something wrong with that -  but this might rub you off the wrong way (and you guessed right, no, I don&rsquo;t look forward to enter management to &ldquo;escape&rdquo; coding).
+So, if CS is just a means to an end - not that there&rsquo;s something wrong with that -  but this might rub you off the wrong way (and you guessed right, no, I don&rsquo;t look forward to enter management to &ldquo;escape&rdquo; coding).
 The job landscape in Cameroon is&#x2026;
 saddening.
 While everywhere else the supply exceeds the demand, here it's the